alacritty/alacritty/CONTRIBUTING.md

      description
  14. The `-dev` is stripped from the `0.2.0-dev` changelog entries on master

+All commits to master branch, which speculates with version number, like on steps `3` and `14`, should state that they don't represent a stable release.

 On master and with new planned releases, only the minor version is bumped.
 This makes it possible to create bug fix releases by incrementing the patch version of a previous minor release, without having to adjust the next planned release's version number.